Paul Krugman: Commentator

-In 1999, near the height of the dot com boom, The New York Times approached Krugman to write a bi-weekly column on "the vagaries of business and economics in an age of prosperity".
+In 1999, near the height of the dot-com bubble, The New York Times approached Krugman to write a bi-weekly column on "the vagaries of business and economics in an age of prosperity".
 His first columns in 2000 addressed business and economic issues, but as the 2000 US presidential campaign progressed, Krugman increasingly focused on George W. Bush's policy proposals.
 According to Krugman, this was partly due to "the silence of the media – those 'liberal media' conservatives complain about ..."
 Krugman accused Bush of repeatedly misrepresenting his proposals, and criticized the proposals themselves.
 After Bush's election, and his perseverance with his proposed tax cut in the midst of the slump (which Krugman argued would do little to help the economy but substantially raise the fiscal deficit), Krugman's columns grew angrier and more focused on the administration.
 As Alan Blinder put it in 2002, "There's been a kind of missionary quality to his writing since then ...
 He's trying to stop something now, using the power of the pen."
 Partly as a result, Krugman's twice-weekly column on the Op-Ed page of The New York Times has made him, according to Nicholas Confessore, "the most important political columnist in America ... he is almost alone in analyzing the most important story in politics in recent years – the seamless melding of corporate, class, and political party interests at which the Bush administration excels."
 In an interview in late 2009, Krugman said his missionary zeal had changed in the post-Bush era and he described the Obama administration as "good guys but not as forceful as I'd like ...
 When I argue with them in my column this is a serious discussion.
 We really are in effect speaking across the transom here."
 Krugman says he's more effective at driving change outside the administration than inside it, "now, I'm trying to make this progressive moment in American history a success.
 So that's where I'm pushing."

 Krugman's columns have drawn criticism as well as praise.
 A 2003 article in The Economist questioned Krugman's "growing tendency to attribute all the world's ills to George Bush", citing critics who felt that "his relentless partisanship is getting in the way of his argument" and claiming errors of economic and political reasoning in his columns.
 Daniel Okrent, a former The New York Times ombudsman, in his farewell column, criticized Krugman for what he said was "the disturbing habit of shaping, slicing and selectively citing numbers in a fashion that pleases his acolytes but leaves him open to substantive assaults".

 Krugman's New York Times blog was "The Conscience of a Liberal", devoted largely to economics and politics.